 Community prayer altars are built through humility and servanthood – each dying to our selves and self-interests – that Christ might live in us and through us as one body.
 Example: Rev Bishop Michael Curry, primate of the Episcopal Church in America was asked to take the sermon just one week before Harry & Meghan’s wedding.
 This meant someone had to give up the sermon they had prepared.
 Rev Bishop Curry preached the gospel of Jesus Christ with passion and conviction to an estimated 1.9 billion on 19 May 2018 – and the internet and social media hits continue!
 May many receive Jesus as Lord!

-The unity, maturity and authority of community prayer depends on the stability and strength of our church and home prayer altars because these underpin the community altar – like a 3 tier wedding cake.
+The unity, maturity and authority of community prayer depends on the stability and strength of our local church and home prayer altars because these underpin the community altar – like a 3 tier wedding cake.
 We are called to be vigilant in discernment and prayer and humble in our accountability because the enemy will attack our character, marriages, families and neighbourhood relationships to destabilise home prayer.
 Let’s pray for each other and for our pastors and leaders because the enemy specifically targets their characters, marriages and families.
 Let’s humbly resist the enemy’s efforts to stir pride, accusation and division, and destabilise relationships and the formation and maintenance of church and community prayer.

 “’God opposes the proud but gives grace to the humble.’
 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded.
 Be wretched and mourn and weep… Humble yourselves before the Lord, and he will exalt you.
 Do not speak evil against one another, brothers.”
 James 4:6-11